DanielShaqfeh/zaki-shaqfeh-art/README.md

 # Zaki Shaqfeh Art 🎨

-Welcome to Zaki Shaqfeh Art, a modern web showcase of the artworks of my grandfather, Zaki Shaqfeh.
+Welcome to Zaki Shaqfeh Art, a modern web showcase of the artworks of my grandfather Zaki Shaqfeh رحمه الله . <br>
 This project celebrates his creativity and artistic journey, presenting his art in a responsive, interactive, and visually engaging interface.

 ## 🌟 Features